Godwin254/sw-lab-project/README.md

 In order to achieve the full functionality of the above-described application, the project will implement the following modules.
 A fully responsive frontend, a serviced backend, and a NoSQL database for storing data.

-The functionality that will be implemented consists of the following modules:
+The functionality that will be implemented consists of the following main modules:

 *Users module*